evolvedbinary/hsg-project-wiki/Setup.md

         brew update && brew upgrade

     Once this command completes, run `brew doctor` to check your Homebrew installation, and follow any instructions to resolve problems that it reports.
 Keep running `brew doctor` until it reports, `Your system is ready to brew.`
-- You will need eXist 3.2.0, oXygen 19, and Java 8u131.
+- You will need eXist 3.1.1, oXygen 19, and Java 8u131.
 Delete eXist and oXygen from your Applications folder, and then, using homebrew, enter:

-    brew cask reinstall exist-db oxygen-xml-editor java
+        brew cask reinstall oxygen-xml-editor java

+    Next, download the eXist 3.1.1 installer from https://bintray.com/existdb/releases/download_file?file_path=eXist-db-3.1.1.dmg.
+Open the downloaded file, and drag the `eXist` icon into the `Applications` folder.
+To remove the eXist-db disk image icon from your desktop, select the icon and select `File > Eject`.
+Now the new version of eXist will be in your `Applications` folder (in Finder, select `Go > Applications`).

 - Open oXygen and from the External Tools toolbar menu (i.e., the green triangle icon), select "Fetch updates for all repositories".
 Quit and restart oXygen.
-Then, from the External Tools toolbar menu select "Prepare upgrade to eXist 3.2.0".
+Then, from the External Tools toolbar menu select "Prepare upgrade to eXist 3.1.1".
 This command will (1) wipe your eXist database, (2) delete old repositories we no longer need cloned locally, (3) update the list of hsg-project repositories, and (4) clone any hsg-project repositories you do not yet have.
 Select "Yes" to proceed.
 - If you use eXist to preview website content, start eXist, accepting the default values in the "eXist-db Configuration" dialog, and repopulate the database.

-## Installing oXygen

-We use oXygen XML Editor (v19).
-To install this version:

-1. Go to https://www.oxygenxml.com/xml_editor/download_oxygenxml_editor.html and click on the download button.
-Direct link: http://mirror.oxygenxml.com/InstData/Editor/MacOSX/VM/oxygen.dmg.
-Open the downloaded file, and drag the `oXygen XML Editor` folder to your `Applications` folder (in Finder, select `Go` > `Applications`).
-If you have an older version of oXygen installed—you'll know if you see an `oxygen` folder in the Applications directory)—delete it since it's no longer needed.

-1. Drag the `oXygen XML Editor` application from the `/Applications/oXygen XML Editor` onto your Dock so you can always get to it easily.

-1. Start oXygen and paste in the license key provided to you during your training when prompted.

-1. Quit oXygen for now.

 ## Installing other dependencies